My hoodie was driving me crazy. One of the seams itched so badly, I struggled to get breakfast ready for my family.

 My husband and I both have ADHD, though the manifestations differ greatly between us.
 We both take stimulant medication, though it helps (and fails to help) us in very different ways.
 Despite reading and writing about ADHD almost every day, I have a lot to learn.

-This journey all started with Is It You, Me, or Adult A.D.D.?
+This journey all started with Gina’s first book, Is It You, Me, or Adult A.D.D.?

 For some reason, stimulant medications remain a divisive issue in the public’s mind.
 I’m appalled by the amount of skepticism, conspiracy theories, misinformation, and plain old lack of information out there.